smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M01_get_started_with_red_hat_enterprise_linux/1_what_is_linux.md

-Certainly!
-Here’s an improved, even more professional and visually engaging version of your markdown lesson, with enhanced formatting, clarity, and readability.
-I’ve also added subtle improvements to the structure, section headers, and some callouts for actionable value.

----

 # 🧠 What Is Linux?

 *Lesson 01, Module 01: Getting Started with Red Hat Enterprise Linux (Linux Essentials – Craw Security)*